RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 foundations with collaborative exercises that introduce key concepts such as forks, pull requests and branches and give you the chance to get some hands-on experience with using version control in a research setting.

-**18th/19th November 2024, In person, two half days, [registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/d4d09f67-097b-4451-8ddb-86cb90636c06)** (Another session will be given during second semester)
+**Monday 18th & Tuesday 19th November 2024 (morning only), In person, [registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/d4d09f67-097b-4451-8ddb-86cb90636c06)** (Another session will be given during second semester)